Cellwise Outliers: OTHER MODELS

 Apart from the estimation of location and covariance matrices, regression, PCA, and tensor analysis covered in the preceding sections, the cellwise paradigm has made inroads in many other statistical settings.
 We will give a brief summary.

-\textbf{Detecting outlying cells in other settings.} The DDC method described in Section~\ref{sec:detect} operates on numeric data, and has been extended to some other data types. \cite{walach2020cellwise} used a similar approach for metabolomics data by aggregating outlyingness over pairwise log-ratios. \cite{markatou2025} extended DDC to contingency tables, in the context of detecting side effects of medical products.
+\begin{itemize} \item \textbf{Detecting outlying cells in other settings.} The DDC method described in Section~\ref{sec:detect} operates on numeric data, and has been extended to some other data types. \cite{walach2020cellwise} used a similar approach for metabolomics data by aggregating outlyingness over pairwise log-ratios. \cite{markatou2025} extended DDC to contingency tables, in the context of detecting side effects of medical products.

-\textbf{Cellwise robust discriminant analysis.} \cite{aerts2017cellwise} construct cellwise robust versions of linear and quadratic discriminant analysis.
+\item \textbf{Cellwise robust discriminant analysis.} \cite{aerts2017cellwise} construct cellwise robust versions of linear and quadratic discriminant analysis.
 To this end they estimate a cellwise robust precision matrix of the type of \cite{croux2016robust} for each class, and plug these into the assignment rule.
+More recently \cite{centofanti2026cellda} introduced a robust out-of-sample prediction rule, for dealing with new data that themselves contain outlying cells.

-\textbf{Cellwise robust cluster analysis.} Several methods for clustering data with cellwise outliers have been proposed.
+\item \textbf{Cellwise robust cluster analysis.} Several methods for clustering data with cellwise outliers have been proposed.
 The earliest was \cite{Farcomeni2014}, who used a mixture model with an additional $n \times \di$ parameter matrix of zeroes and ones, indicating which cells should be flagged and set to missing.
 The goal was to maximize the observed likelihood of the unflagged cells.
 The method was implemented in the \textsf{R} package \texttt{snipEM} \citep{Farcomeni2019} that is no longer maintained.

 \cite{garcia2021cluster} consider a model in which clusters are linear, i.e. they lie near lower-dimensional subspaces.
 Each cluster is then fitted by a cellwise robust PCA in the style of \cite{maronna2008robust}.
 They minimize the robust scales of the coordinatewise residuals as in least trimmed squares regression.
 The algorithm iterates the following three steps: (i) updating the subspace parameters by robust PCA, (ii) updating the weights indicating which cells are deemed outlying, and (iii) updating the group memberships as in the usual $k$-means clustering algorithm.